 In this unit students analyse movement skills from a physiological, psychological and sociocultural perspective, and apply relevant training principles and methods to improve performance within physical activity at an individual, club and elite level.
 Improvements in performance, in particular fitness, depend on the ability of the individual and/ or coach to gain, apply and evaluate knowledge and understanding of training.
 Students analyse skill frequencies, movement patterns, heart rates and work to rest ratios to determine the requirements of an activity.
 Students consider the physiological, psychological and sociological requirements of training to design and evaluate an effective training program.
 Students participate in a variety of training sessions designed to improve or maintain fitness and evaluate the effectiveness of different training methods.
-Students critique the effectiveness of the individual, and evaluate the chronic adaptations to training from a theoretical perspective.
+Students critique the effectiveness of the implementation of training principles and methods to meet the needs of the individual, and evaluate the chronic adaptations to training from a theoretical perspective.